PDTenpas/pdtenpas.github.io/pages/bookmarks/jobs_careers_life.md

 [Prof Galloway's Career Advice](https://www.youtube.com/watch?v=1T22QxTkPoM)

 # Life
-I try to limit these but sometimes a something is too good not to share.
+I try to limit these but sometimes something is too good not to share.

 **A few books that have influenced me...**